ionhaken/ion-codegen/README.md

 data - reverseMap:
 Define reverseMap if you want to allow look ups with the data element to find item identifier.

-- copy: Mapping returns by copy
+- copy: reverse map returns by copy
-- reference: Mapping returns by reference.
+- reference: reverse map returns by reference.
 Note: Arrays are always returned by reference
 - none: No reverse mapping